 Feel confident in yourself as you start your horse riding training because with belief in yourself, you can do anything you put your mind to.
 This does include riding a horse.

-Whether you are beginning horse riding training for the very first time and intend to continue until the end of the training, or if you simply horse riding for the first time for fun, it is beneficial and important that safety measures are taken seriously.
+Whether you are beginning horse riding training for the very first time and intend to continue until the end of the training, or if you are simply horse riding for the first time for fun, it is beneficial and important that safety measures are taken seriously.

 Your safety is a priority, don’t forget that.
 You are riding an unpredictable animal, it can do anything.
 You want to prevent yourself from retrieving serious injuries if this animal lashes out and is too much control and you have no other choice but to let go.